 Don’t miss the biggest antique market in the world: the flea market Les Puces de Saint-Ouen at Porte de Clignancourt, popularly called just Les Puces.
-It is the most popular flea market in Paris and you can find there everything from antiques to second-hand clothes to and decorative accessories suitable for all budgets.
+It is the most popular flea market in Paris.
+Here you can find there everything from antiques to second-hand clothes to and decorative accessories suitable for all budgets.
 It is extremely huge, and the number of visitors exceeds even 170,000 on a busy weekend!
 You can find a lot of bargains in its numerous stalls.
-If you are looking for vintage Parisian clothes, check out boutiques along Rue des Rosiers, where you will find the most sophisticated clothing of the most famous brands of the world of fashion.
+If you are looking for vintage Parisian clothes, check out boutiques along Rue des Rosiers.
+There you will find the most sophisticated clothing of the most famous brands of the world of fashion.

 It’s always better to go there in the morning, as it gets overly crowded in the afternoon.